Porto Carras: Held events

 During June 2003, Porto Carras was the place of the Thessaloniki European Union Summit; organized under the Greek Presidency, during which the draft Constitution of the E.U. was presented for first time.
 The 25 leaders of European Union, along with Turkey's Prime Minister and the heads of NATO and E.U. took part in an official dinner, hosted by the then President of the Hellenic Republic.

 There was also held the European Team Chess Championships 2011.

+Other information

+Porto Carras was the recipient of MICE's Best Incentive Hotel in 2022 for Greece.

+Porto Carras offers complementary WiFi to its guests.
+The WiFi service, alongside the internal booking platform, are provided by Zoottle.